 Finding Legal Help

-An attorney is a professionally trained and licensed individual who helps people with legal problems.
+A lawyer (sometimes called an attorney) is a professionally trained and licensed person who helps people with legal problems.
 They advise people about their legal rights and options, prepare legal documents and represent people in courts and government agencies.
-See the Utah State Bar's Frequently Asked Questions About Attorneys web page for more information.
+See the Utah State Bar's Tips on Finding a Utah Attorney web page for more information.

 Finding a Lawyer

-Use one of these directories to find a lawyer, or ask friends and family to recommend an lawyer.
+Use one of these directories to find a lawyer, or ask friends and family to recommend a lawyer.
 Court staff cannot recommend lawyers.

-- Utah State Bar's attorney directory to search for attorneys by area of practice.
+- Utah State Bar's lawyer directory to search for lawyers by area of practice.

 Other Ways to Hire a Lawyer

-Many people think they can't afford to hire an attorney.
+Many people think they can't afford to hire a lawyer.
 Here are two options provided by the Utah State Bar that may help: